Anxiety

 • Major depressive disorder and other mental health disorders may often co-occur with anxiety.
 Additionally, thyroid problems and other health conditions can also make you prone to anxiety.

-• Stimulants and Substance abuse: Consuming caffeine, specific substances including drug and alcohol, and medications can increase or worsen your symptoms.
+• Stimulants and Substance Abuse: Consuming caffeine-specific substances, including drugs, alcohol, and medications, can increase or worsen your symptoms.

 Other factors can make individuals in some communities more vulnerable to anxiety disorders, including: